-Film registration with traditional telecines and real-time scanners is acheived by aligning the edge of one side of the film against the edge of the gate.
+Film registration with traditional telecines and real-time scanners is achieved by aligning the edge of one side of the film against the edge of the gate.

 However, motion picture cameras do not use the edge of the film while exposing.
 Instead, they use the film perforations.
 The spacing between the edge of the film and the perforations is not well controlled by film manufacturers.
 The SMPTE 93-2005 specification for 35mm film dimensions allows for a margin of ±2 mils between the perforations and the edge.
 This corresponds to an error of ±4 pixels at 2K resolution.

 In addition, edge-guided film registration has poor splice tolerance.